pak-center/zpmd/README.md

 - single thread
 - single buffer
 - operates on MySQL DB (single database - multiple tables, like d0r3 type records have their own table)
+- database engine InnoDB with indexes on tables

 ### TODO: